pvdz/preval/tests/cases/normalize/expressions/statement/for_a/auto_ident_arr_pattern_assign_seq.md

 - (todo) Deal with array spreads in arr mutation?
 - (todo) can we always safely clone ident refs in this case?
+- (todo) do we want to support ArrayExpression as expression statement in free loops?
 - (todo) we may be able to confirm that ident refs in the array literal are primitives in same loop/try scope